-- Subacute IE (or subacute bacterial endocarditis) — develops gradually and subtly over a period of weeks to several months.
+Subacute or Chronic IE (or subacute bacterial endocarditis) — develops slowly over a period of weeks to several months.

 How do people contract infective endocarditis?

-The infection is caused by bacteria introduced into the blood stream, usually through normal activity such as injury to the skin or damage to the lining of the mouth or gums.
-I.E. can be contracted through everyday activities such as brushing the teeth or even chewing for those who are at risk of developing the condition.
-These bacteria can lodge on heart valves and cause infection of the endocardium.
+The infection is caused by bacteria introduced into the blood stream, usually through normal activity such as tooth brushing which causes minor injury to the lining of the mouth or gums.
+These bacteria can lodge on heart valves and cause infection